Posts in category "rants"

 So, am I satisfied?
 Yes, pretty much! :D I have scanned some of my drawings and paintings and the scans are just sooo much better than the photos I made of them.
 Here's an example:

-See the new scan of Animus :)
+See the new scan of Animus in full size :)

 I used my Pentax k100D SLR for the photo, I took the shot in daylight with a tripod, and preserved the RAW format so basically, that's the best you can get without studio lighting.
 I retouched it to get more accurate colors, but there simply wasn't enough color information to begin with.
 Compared to the scan it's washed out.